Tea Tree Oil

 and for most uses (as shown below) is suggested to be dilluted.

-We prepared an excellent solution of Tea Tree Oil, diluted with drinkable mineral oil, with the following features:
+We prepared an excellent solution of Tea Tree Oil, diluted with organic almond oil, with the following features:

 - Perfect viscosity